 We will also continue to renegotiate high rental rates for the remaining leased properties to achieve more favourable terms.

 SOCIAL FACILITATION AND FIGHTING EXTORTION

-The Department will strengthen social facilitation and improve communication with stakeholders and communities on infrastructure projects.
-These are important for managing community expectations and for community buy-in.
+The Department will continue to strengthen social facilitation improve communication and with communities stakeholders and on infrastructure are important projects.
+These for managing community expectations and for community buy-in.